oarcscience/ith.oarc.science/neu/eng/prwe/prwe000.md

 ##### London, Chatto and Windus, 1903.

 ###### Scanned and redacted by Phillip Brown.
-Additional formatting and proofing at Intangible Textual Heritage by John B. Hare.
+Additional formatting and proofing at Intangible Textual Heritage by Jean Lelievre.
 Second revision, May 2004.
 This text is in the public domain.
 This file may be used for any non-commercial purpose provided this notice of attribution is left intact.

 "Have you any stories like this guidwife?'